 What are the best rainy day activities in Dublin to keep kids active and happy?
-In this post our favourite ways to spend a rainy day in Dublin.
+In this post our favourite ways to spend a rainy day in Dublin with children.

 There is no getting away from it: in Dublin, it rains often and if you have children this means that finding indoor fun activities is crucial to keep their sanity and yours during wet, dark days.